osoclos/apng-fest/README.md

 # apng-fest

-A simple .APNG parser and encoder in the browser.
+A simple yet powerful .APNG encoder and decoder in the browser.